A unifying approach to tropicalization: Introduction

 \subsection{Acknowledgements}

 I would like to thank Sam Payne for organizing the meeting Algebraic Foundations for Tropical Geometry in May 2014.
 I would like to thank all participants for our discussions during the workshop.
 My particular thanks go to Matt Baker and Andrew Macpherson for their patient explanations on analytic geometry and skeleta; to Jeff and Noah Giansiracusa for our conversations on scheme theoretic foundations; to Diane Maclagan for sharing her ideas on tropical schemes and her comments on a previous version of this text; and to Martin Ulirsch for our discussions on the connection between blue schemes and log schemes, and for his careful corrections of a previous version.
 I would like to thank Ethan Cotterill for bringing several publications to my attention and for his help with various questions on tropical geometry.
 I would like to thank Walter Gubler, Joseph Rabinoff and Annette Werner for their explanations on skeleta, which led me to the conclusion that the theory of this paper is not yet sufficiently developed to explain skeleta as rational point sets of underlying schemes.
-I would like to thank Foster Tyler and Dhruv Ranganathan for their explanations on higher rank analytifications and tropicalizations.
+I would like to thank Tyler Foster and Dhruv Ranganathan for their explanations on higher rank analytifications and tropicalizations.
+I would like to thank an anonymous referee for his or her thoughtful report and valuable feedback on the paper.